katterianjali/intern_wakaama/README.md

 - examples/shared/dtls/config-ccm-psk-tls1_2.h, and
 - examples/shared/dtls/config-ccm-ecdsa-dtls1_2.h

-As the name of the file indicates, one configuration is tailored to the use of PSKs, while the second is used with ECC-based credentials.
+As the file names indicates, one configuration is tailored to the use of PSKs, while the second is used with ECC-based credentials.
+Feel free to create other configuration variants that fit your needs.

-These configuration files are included in the cmake-based build process via the CMakeLists.txt in the examples folder.
+These configuration files are included in the cmake-based build process.
 It is important to match the configuration of the MbedTLS library with the use of the lwm2mclient parameter invocation.

 The subparagraphs below explain the use of these two credential types in more detail.